-The beneficiary is also allowed the possibility to claim double taxation relief, with a minimum tax cap of € 7,500 in respect of any year of assessment.
-The scheme will also apply an additional minimum tax of € 500 per dependent of the applicant.
+The beneficiary is also allowed the possibility to claim double taxation relief, with a minimum tax cap of € 7,500 (an extra € 500 per dependant).
 The tax paid is non-refundable.

 Eligibility Criteria to Apply for the Special Tax Status

-Rents an immovable property in Malta for not less than € 9,600 annually or € 8,750 annually in the case of property situated in Gozo.
+- Rents an immovable property in Malta for not less than € 9,600 annually or € 8,750 annually if the property is in Gozo.

-The Rules allow that in the case of immovable property purchased before the 1st January 2011 for a value which is less than the above, such property shall still be considered as a qualifying property as long as the value of such property in terms of an architect’s valuation, as at the date of application under the Rules, is not less than the values indicated above.
+Immovable property purchased before the 1st January 2011 for less than those mentioned above shall still be considered qualifying property.
+This is as long as the value of such property, in terms of an architect’s valuation as at the date of application under the Rules, is not less than the values indicated above.

-No person other than the beneficiary, his/her family members, his/her special carer or his/her household staff, reside in the Qualifying Property Holding.
+- No person other than the beneficiary, family members, special carer, and household staff resides in the Qualifying Property Holding.

-Periodic payments paid to a former employee in respect of past employment including remunerations paid in respect of services rendered to a state or a political subdivision or local authority thereof; and
+- Periodic payments paid to a former employee in respect of past employment, including remunerations paid for services rendered to a state or a political subdivision or local authority.

-Remunerations paid as lifetime or temporary annuities, as well as regular income from an occupational retirement scheme, personal overseas retirement plan and insurance policies.
+- Remunerations paid as lifetime or temporary annuities and regular income from an occupational retirement scheme, personal overseas retirement plan, and insurance policies.